Crash Time: Autobahn Pursuit: Crash Time 4: The Syndicate

 Crash Time 4: The Syndicate was launched in 2010 featuring new gameplay and plot.
 Set in the city of Cologne, Crash Time 4 initially impressed with an Xbox 360 demo well received but was marred by negative critic reviews and a delayed-release date outside of Germany.
 This game is the best selling game in the series.

 Crash Time 5: Undercover

 Crash Time 5: Undercover was released in late 2012 as a sequel to Crash Time 4.
 The game featured the usage of power ups instead of guns and the drone.
 After Synetic went defunct in 2014, the game became extremely difficult to find, until the game was recently re-released by Unique Games on Steam in 2024.
+The re-release had different characters (being Nick and Markus instead of Semir and Ben), and the dialogue was mostly corrected.